 It is your responsibility to try to resolve billing issues on your own.
 Be sure to document any phone calls you make as part of this effort.

-You should contact the Georgia Department of Law's Consumer Protection Division only if you were confined to the hospital overnight or longer and did not receive an itemized bill within the required six days following your discharge; or if you believe the hospital made an intentional attempt to defraud you, in violation of the standards of the Fair Business Practices Act.
+You should contact the Georgia Attorney General's Consumer Protection Division only if you were confined to the hospital overnight or longer and did not receive an itemized bill within the required six days following your discharge; or if you believe the hospital made an intentional attempt to defraud you, in violation of the standards of the Fair Business Practices Act.

 If your bill is correct but you have a dispute with your insurance company over coverage, you would contact the Office of the Commissioner of Insurance.